aristanetworks/avd-workshops/workshops/git.md

  create mode 100644 newfile.txt
 ```

-Now these files are commited to your local copy of the repository.
+Now these files are committed to your local copy of the repository.
 To update the remote repository in GitHub you need to push the changes.

 ## Intermediate Level